‘Hypochondria? It’s the only disease I haven’t met yet.’ One of the easier jokes I can actually remember as I simply

 Like every other person living with a serious, progressive illness that affects every cell of your body, I want to see it removed.
 Until then, I wait.
 I wait patiently or impatiently.
 I hope.
 We hope that day will come soon.
 And when it happens, I want to be there.

-©WVE and Ireland, Multiple Sclerosis & Me, 2011-2015.
-Unauthorized use and duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+©Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2015.
+Unauthorised use and duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.